Which Artificial Sweetener is the Safest?

 The company promptly worked to develop this amino acid-derived compound as an artificial sweetener.
 While many discoveries are the result of rigorous and meticulous planning, sometimes they arise from sheer dumb luck.

 Aspartame, like sucralose, is hundreds of times sweeter than table sugar.
 It binds to G-protein coupled receptors on our tongue and palate that are responsible for sending the taste of ‘sweetness’ to our brains.
-However, unlike sucrose, its structure doesn’t resemble sucrose, as it is the product of two amino acids – aspartic acid and phenylalanine.
+However, unlike sucrose, its chemical structure doesn’t resemble sugar.
+Instead, it is the product of two amino acids – aspartic acid and phenylalanine.
 Aspartame in our body breaks down into these two products, both common components of proteins in our diet.

 Since it breaks down into stuff we would normally eat anyway, aspartame had to be safe, right?
-Instead of leaving it to chance to find out, aspartame has been subject to studies conducted by over 100 health regulatory agencies, all of which found the chemical to be safe for consumption.
+Instead of leaving it to chance, aspartame has been subject to over 100 studies conducted by health regulatory agencies around the world, all of which found the chemical to be safe for consumption.
 Additionally, multiple studies show that consuming food and drinks sweetened with aspartame instead of sucrose led to a significant reduction in both energy intakes and weight of individuals4.

 In 1996, the FDA removed all restrictions surrounding the use of aspartame as a food additive.
 However, individuals with phenylketonuria – a rare genetic disease – cannot metabolize phenylalanine and hence must avoid aspartame, as well as other foods high in proteins containing phenylalanine.